apereo/java-cas-client/README.md

 </init-param>
 ```

-When loading from the `web.xml`, the Client relies on a series of default values, one of which being that the list of memcached servers must be defined in `/cas/casclient_memcached_hosts.txt` on the classpath).
+When loading from the `web.xml`, the Client relies on a series of default values, one of which being that the list of memcached servers must be defined in `/cas/casclient_memcached_hosts.txt` on the classpath.
 The file is a simple list of `<hostname>:<ports>` on separate lines. **BE SURE NOT TO HAVE EXTRA LINE BREAKS**.

 <a name="orgapereocasclientutilhttpservletrequestwrapperfilter"></a>
 #### org.apereo.cas.client.HttpServletRequestWrapperFilter